Simple Squared Rectangles

 Simple squared rectangles were created and catalogued from the 1920s onwards in the search for a perfect squared square.

-After the publication of Sprague's squared square and Brooks, Smith, Stone & Tutte's publication of simple perfect squares, the search continued for the lowest order simple perfect squared square with the production of higher order squared rectangle catalogues.
-Originally these were calculated by hand but this changed when C.J.
+The first perfect squared rectangles were published by Zbigniew MoroĊ (Poland) in 1925.
+Michio Abe (Japan) published two papers on squared rectangles in the early 1930's and generated over 600 squared rectangles.
+After the publication of Sprague's squared square paper, and Brooks, Smith, Stone & Tutte's publication of 'The dissection of rectangles into squares', the search continued for the lowest order simple perfect squared square.
+It was certain that with the production of higher order squared rectangle catalogues, simple perfect squared squares would appear eventually.
+Originally these catalogues were calculated by hand but this changed when C.J.
 Bouwkamp, A.J.W.
-Duijvestijn and P. Medema pioneered the use of computers in automating the production of squared rectangle catalogues in the early 1960s.
+Duijvestijn and P. Medema pioneered the use of computers to automate the production of simple squared rectangle catalogues up to order 18 in the early 1960s.

-The squared rectangles on this website were created using S. Anderson's software and are the same square tilings as those originally catalogued by Bouwkamp and Duijvestijn and others.
+The squared rectangles in order 9 to 21 on this website were created using S. Anderson's software

 Squared rectangles have been divided into two main categories; simple perfects, with squares of all different sizes, and simple imperfects, with some squares of the same size.
 This classification supported the search for simple perfect squared squares.